A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets: Convergence Analysis

 albeit with a constant which is proportional to $n$.
 Despite this constant, they are advantageous over SG methods in later iterations because they obtain an exponential convergence rate as in FG methods.
 We also note that an exponential convergence rate is obtained for any constant step size smaller than $\frac{1}{2nL}$.

-Empirically, with a step size of $\alpha_k = 1/2nL$, the SAG iterations behave in a similar way to the IAG iterations with the same step size or the FG method with a step size of $1/2L$.
-Thus, with this small step size, there is not a large difference between these three methods.
-However, our next result shows that, if the number of training examples is slightly larger than $L/\mu$ (which will often be the case, as discussed in Section~\ref{discussion}), then the SAG iterations can use a much larger step size and obtain a better convergence rate that depends on the number of training examples but not on $\mu$ or $L$.
+In terms of passes through the data, the rate in Proposition~\ref{prop:small_alpha} is similar to that achieved by the basic FG method.
+However, our next result shows that, if the number of training examples is slightly larger than $L/\mu$ (which will often be the case, as discussed in Section~\ref{discussion}), then the SAG iterations can use a larger step size and obtain a better convergence rate that is independent of $\mu$ and $L$ (see proof in the Appendix).

-\begin{proposition} If $\displaystyle n \geqslant \frac{8L}{\mu}$, with a step size of $\displaystyle \alpha_k = \frac{1}{2n\mu}$ the SAG iterations satisfy for $k \geqslant n$:
+\begin{proposition} If $ n \geqslant \frac{8L}{\mu}$, with a step size of $ \alpha_k = \frac{1}{2n\mu}$ the SAG iterations satisfy for $k \geqslant n$: {